-Employees who work on any of the observed holidays are to be paid holiday pay plus regular hours worked (according to the Employee's work schedule) at the employee's respective base pay rate.
+Full time employees who work on any of the observed holidays are to be paid holiday pay for each shift worked, plus regular hours worked (according to the Employee's work schedule) at the employee's respective base pay rate.

-Employees are eligible for holiday pay beginning with the entire pay period in which the

-91st day of employment occurs.
+Full time employees are eligible for holiday pay beginning with the entire pay period in which the 91st day of employment occurs.
 All holidays will be on the day as recognized nationally.
 An employee must work the scheduled shift prior to the holiday, if scheduled, and the first scheduled day following the holiday in order to qualify for holiday pay, unless the employee's unexcused absence is due to a verifiable illness.
 If a holiday falls during an employee's vacation, the employee shall receive an additional day of vacation pay.